 If you have a limited data plan, you might want to disable music downloading when you are using a cellular Internet connection.
 Open the Settings app and tap Music.
 Tap Cellular Data.
 Use the controls on the Cellular Data screen to determine whether cellular data can be used at all (the Cellular Data switch), if it can be used for streaming, or if it can be used to download music.
-You also use the Cellular Data screen to choose the quality level of streamed music.
+You also use the Cellular Data screen to choose if you want to use High Quality Streaming, a choice that provides the best listening option but also uses the most cellular data.